swax/NAISYS/docs/008-supervisor-users.md

 - `apiKey` is only included when the **caller** is `supervisor_admin`; non-admins never see anyone's key (including their own) via this endpoint. `hasApiKey` is always included.
 - For agent users (`isAgent: true`) the server looks up the key in the hub DB via `getUserApiKey()` — agent keys are stored in the hub `users` table, not the supervisor `users` table.
 - If the user is an agent, `_links` also includes `{ "rel": "agent", "href": "/supervisor/api/agents/<agent-username>" }`.
+- `issue-registration` is emitted to admin (any user) and self (own row), so anyone can mint a fresh registration link for adding a passkey on a new device.
+- `reset-passkeys` is admin-only and never emitted on self (admins use `issue-registration` on themselves).
-- The `change-password` action is only emitted when the caller is viewing their own record.
-The `delete` action is omitted when viewing self.
+- The `delete` action is omitted when viewing self.
 The `revoke` action on a permission entry is omitted for `(self, supervisor_admin)` — you cannot revoke your own supervisor_admin.

 Each permission entry has its own `_actions`: